rism-digital/verovio-reference-book/_book/05-toolkit-reference/05-mei-support.md

 # This file is auto-generated - do not edit
 ---

-{% aside .warning %} Note that, for the MEI attribute classes listed here, not necessary all attributes are implemented and that not necessary all possible attribute values are supported. {% endaside %}
+{% aside .warning %} Note that, for the MEI attribute classes listed here, some attributes may not be implemented and that not all possible attribute values are supported. {% endaside %}

 {% row %}
 {% col 2 %}